jsdw/jsdw.github.io/content/posts/authenticating-users/index.md

 - If you do urgently need to invalidate tokens, and you control enough of the infrastructure, you can change the public/private key pair that was used to sign them, so that existing tokens will no longer have a valid signature.
 However, the public key has probably been cached anywhere that validates the token, and so you'd need to be able to clear those, too.

 For simple apps, I think it's easier to generate and use your own session IDs.
 The database hit is often acceptable, they can be revoked if needed by simply deleting the session from the database, and they are pretty simple to understand and therefore do right.
 You may have a good use case for JWTs though.

+# Summary

+To briefly summarise the above again in a way that should cover simple authentication setups:

+- Always use HTTPS.
+- Use `bcrypt` or similar to hash passwords, and consider adding a pepper as well for good measure.
+- Allow long passwords.
+- Use long, randomly generated session IDs to keep track of logged in users.
+Consider JWTs if you have a need for them.
+- Use HTTP only cookies to avoid those session IDs from being stolen by malicious JavaScript.

+Following these points should help you reduce the risk of hackers being able to access user accounts, and minimise the fallout if what you have stored gets into the wrong hands.

+We should never assume that our application is un-hackable, but by thinking about security at each stage we can strive to reduce the damage done in the event that a security flaw is found and exploited.

 [troy-hunt-auth]: https://www.troyhunt.com/passwords-evolved-authentication-guidance-for-the-modern-era/